YATHESHT-YADAV/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 A number of ML projects utilizing various ML libraries

-The classification of iris flowers project.
+Project 1 -The classification of iris flowers project.
 Link to the dataset- https://archive.ics.uci.edu/ml/datasets/Iris

+Project 2 - Automatically classifying online reviews sentiments as positive or negative.
+Dataset saved as a json file.

 Steps breakdown:
 1 Installing the Python and SciPy platform.